-'Greywater' is all household wastewater excluding toilet wastes, (from the bathroom, laundry and kitchen).
+'Greywater' is all household wastewater excluding toilet wastes, (from the bathroom, laundry and kitchen) and are often used on association with waterless compost toilets

 Greywater generally contains lower nutrients but can still contain significant levels of pathogens.
 NSW Health requires that greywater be disposed of below ground level unless it has been adequately disinfected.